Collin Fernandez

-Collin Fernandez (born 13 February 1997) is a professional footballer who currently plays for USL Championship club FC Tulsa.
+Collin Fernandez (born 13 February 1997) is a professional footballer who currently plays for USL League One side Spokane Velocity.
 Born in the United States, he has most recently represented Peru at youth level.

 Career

 Professional

 On 28 August 2014, Fernandez signed a homegrown player contract with Chicago Fire, making him the fifth homegrown signing in club history and the third in 2014.
 However, he was not eligible to play for the first team until 2015.

 On 9 June 2015, Fernandez was sent on loan to USL club Louisville City FC.
 He made his professional debut the following day in a 2–0 victory over FC Montreal.

 On 18 July 2019, Fernandez moved from Phoenix Rising FC to Saint Louis FC.

 On 14 January 2020, Fernandez signed with Tacoma Defiance.

 Fernandez moved to USL Championship side Austin Bold on 21 April 2021.

 On 7 February 2022, Fernandez joined MLS Next Pro club Sporting Kansas City II.

 Fernandez made the move to USL Championship club FC Tulsa on November 10, 2022.
+He left Tulsa at the end of their 2023 season.

+On 12 January 2024, Fernandez joined Spokane Velocity ahead of their inaugural season in the USL League One.